jcmoraisjr/haproxy-ingress/docs/content/en/docs/examples/external-haproxy.md

 * `haproxy` is the external haproxy deployment with two mandatory arguments: `-S` with the master CLI unix socket, and `-f` with the configuration files path
 * `init`, a Kubernetes' [initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) used to create an initial and valid haproxy configuration.

-The `haproxy` container references the official Alpine based image `haproxy:alpine`, but can be any other customized image.
+The `haproxy` container references the official Alpine based image `haproxy:2.3.4-alpine`, but can be any other.
 The only requisite is to be 2.0 or newer due to some new keywords used by HAProxy Ingress.

 The `init` container just copy a minimum and valid `haproxy.cfg`.
 This file is used to properly starts haproxy and configures its master CLI that HAProxy Ingress uses